U.S. Energy Information Administration logo

 Electricity explained Electricity in the United States

-Electricity in the United States is produced (generated) from diverse energy sources and technologies
+Electricity in the United States is produced from diverse energy sources and technologies

 The United States uses many different energy sources and technologies to generate electricity.
-The sources and technologies have changed over time, and some are used more than others.
+These sources and technologies have changed over time, and some are used more than others.

 The three major categories of energy for electricity generation are fossil fuels (coal, natural gas, and petroleum), nuclear energy, and renewable energy.
 Most electricity is generated with steam turbines that use fossil fuels, nuclear, biomass, geothermal, or solar thermal energy.
 Other major electricity generation technologies include gas turbines, hydro (water) turbines, wind turbines, and solar photovoltaics.

-The U.S. Energy Information Administration publishes data on electricity generation from utility-scale and small-scale systems.
+The U.S. Energy Information Administration (EIA) publishes data on electricity generation from utility-scale and small-scale systems.
 Utility-scale systems include power plants that have at least 1 megawatt (MW) of electricity generation capacity.
 Small-scale systems have less than 1 MW (1,000 kilowatts) of electric generation capacity.
-In 2023, total U.S. utility-scale electricity generation was about 4.18 trillion kilowatthours (kWh).
-EIA estimates that about 0.07 trillion kWh of electricity were generated with small-scale solar photovoltaic systems.1
+In 2023, total U.S. utility-scale electricity generation was about 4.30 trillion kilowatthours (kWh).
+EIA estimates that about 0.08 trillion kWh of electricity were generated with small-scale solar photovoltaic systems.1

 Click to enlarge

-Coal was the fourth-highest energy source—about 16%—of U.S. electricity generation in 2023.
+Coal was the fourth-highest energy source—about 15%—of U.S. electricity generation in 2024.
 Nearly all coal-fired power plants use steam turbines.
-One power plant converts coal to a gas to use in gas turbines to generate electricity.
+Some power plants convert coal to a gas for gas turbines that generate electricity.

-Other gases and other sources accounted for about 0.5% of U.S. utility-scale electricity generation in 2023.
-Other gases include blast furnace gas and other manufactured and waste gases derived from fossil fuels.
-Other sources include pumped-storage hydroelectric, non-biogenic municipal solid waste, batteries, hydrogen, purchased steam, sulfur, tire-derived fuel, and other miscellaneous energy sources.
+Other gases and other sources accounted for about 0.2% of U.S. utility-scale electricity generation in 2024.
+Other gases includes blast furnace gas and other manufactured and waste gases derived from fossil fuels.
+Other sources includes pumped-storage hydroelectric, non-biogenic municipal solid waste, batteries, hydrogen, purchased steam, sulfur, tire-derived fuel, and other miscellaneous energy sources.

 Click to enlarge